 The armbar from the closed guard is a true staple of Brazilian Jiu Jitsu training.
-As a result, so are the typical follow up attacks: if the person pulls their arm free, you can switch to a triangle; if the angle changes sufficiently, you can switch to omoplata.
+As a result, so are the typical follow up attacks.
+If the person pulls their arm free, you can switch to a triangle.
+If the angle changes sufficiently, you can switch to an omoplata.
 While these are incredibly effective moves, all of your training partners will see them coming at some point.
 A nice addition here is the "armbar to armbar" combination, or the "side switch armbar."
 This is just a fancy way of putting the idea that you are switching to the other arm to armbar, but there are some subtle, sneaky steps involved.

 Often times, even though your partner knows it's not the greatest idea in the world, they're going to pull their arm completely free whenever you go for an armbar, especially in no-gi training or competition.
 When this happens, sometimes a transition to a triangle or omoplata either isn't possible, or isn't in your best interest at the time.
 Switching sides is a great possibility.
 As they pull free from the traditional armbar from guard, assuming you're going for your partner's left arm, slide your right shin across your partner's neck, creating a frame.
 The simplest way to think about it is to point your right knee toward the ground.
 Use this frame to push off and get the armbar on the other side.